LASER SKIN RESURFACING

-Laser Resurfacing is effective in the treatment of wrinkles, enlarged pores, sun damage, acne and other scars, and for overall skin rejuvenation and skin tone improvement.
-Laser Resurfacing is the treatment of choice for patients who feel they look tired, have aged beyond their years or simply want facial rejuvenation.
+Laser skin resurfacing is effective in the treatment of wrinkles, enlarged pores, sun damage, acne and other scars, and for overall skin rejuvenation and skin tone improvement.
+Laser skin resurfacing is the treatment of choice for patients who feel they look tired, have aged beyond their years or simply want facial rejuvenation.

 When Do We Advise Against It?

-The Laser Resurfacing procedure is not performed on those with sensitivity to light from oral or topical medications, those with active cold sores or healing wounds on the face, or on users of Roaccutane within the previous year.
+The Laser skin resurfacing procedure is not performed on those with sensitivity to light from oral or topical medications, those with active cold sores or healing wounds on the face, or on users of Roaccutane within the previous year.

 What Is The Typical Course Of Treatment?

-The Laser Resurfacing treatment is preceded by a period of preparation involving medications and specialized lotions.
+The Laser skin resurfacing treatment is preceded by a period of preparation involving medications and specialized lotions.
 On the day of the procedure, your specialist will administer local anaesthesia and your eyes will be protected with safety shields or glasses for the duration of the treatment.

 The laser beam will be delivered through a computer-controlled device that automatically scans the area of your skin that is being treated.
 You may hear a snapping or popping noise as the laser beam gently removes the outer skin cells.